News Corp split sets stage for possible Lachlan return

 "Our publishing businesses are greatly undervalued by the skeptics.
 Through this transformation we will unleash their real potential," he said.

-There has been mounting pressure on News Corp to get rid of its newspaper business after a phone-hacking scandal tainted its British papers and forced the company to drop its proposed acquisition of pay-TV group BSkyB BSY.L.
+There has been mounting pressure on News Corp to get rid of its newspaper business after a phone-hacking scandal tainted its British papers and forced the company to drop its proposed acquisition of pay-TV group BSkyB.

 Since the collapse of the BSkyB deal, News Corp has implemented a share buyback program totaling $10 billion.
 And Murdoch insisted the company has "moved on" from any thought of returning to the deal or making any major new investments in Britain anytime soon.